Leona Maguire: 2019–2020

-2020
+In April 2019, Maguire won her first professional tournament at the Windsor Golf Classic on the Symetra Tour in Windsor, California, after a playoff against Pajaree Anannarukarn.
+In May, Maguire broke the course record at the LET Omega Dubai Moonlight Classic on the Faldo Course at Emirates Golf Club in Dubai with a round of 64.
+In May, Maguire progressed through the U.S. Women's Open qualifying tournament.
+Maguire won the Symetra Classic by a five-stroke margin.
+In October 2019, Maguire secured her LPGA Tour card for the 2020 season by finishing seventh on the on the Symetra Tour money list.

 Maguire was ranked 100 on the LPGA Priority List for the 2020 season.
-On 23 January, Maguire made her LPGA Tour debut at the Gainbridge LPGA at Boca Rio in Boca Raton, Florida.
-On 9 February Maguire achieved her first top five finish as an LPGA professional with a fourth place in the ISPS Handa Vic Open at the 13th Beach Golf Links on the Bellarine Peninsula in Victoria, finishing just one shot off the lead.
-She won $52,000 and moved up 62 places in the world ranking list.
-On 13 September, Maguire recorded her highest ever placing in a professional golf major with 18th place in the ANA Inspiration at Rancho Mirage, California, U.S. This was also the highest placing in a professional golf major by a professional female golfer from the Republic of Ireland.
-As well as prize money of $39,726 the result pushed Maguire to number one place on the LPGA Putting Average rankings.
-Her world ranking is now 168, a rise of 446 places since she turned professional.
-Maguire ended the year ranked number one on the LPGA Putting Average statistics list with an average of 28.69 putts per round, the first Irish golfer to achieve first place and also the first alumna from Duke University to do so.
-She finished ahead of second place Inbee Park, the former world number one and seven-time major winner.
-She also secured her tour card for 2021 as well as finishing in the top 11 on the Tour for Driving Accuracy and Putts per GIR.
+In February, she achieved her first top five finish as an LPGA professional with a fourth place in the ISPS Handa Vic Open..
+She moved up 62 places in the world rankings.
+On 13 September, Maguire recorded her highest placing in a professional golf major with 18th place in the ANA Inspiration at Rancho Mirage, California.
+Maguire ended the year ranked number one on the LPGA Putting Average statistics list with an average of 28.69 putts per round.
+She also secured her tour card for 2021.